Atsunori66/garage/README.md

 ## tk_mastermind
 Guess four-digit number like "1234".
-You can give numbers for ten times.
+You can try guessing it up to ten times.

 ---
 since Jan 11, 2020